 "What would I choose to do if I had an entire day with no obligations, no one telling me where to be or what I had to do?"

 Questions like these would pop up in the few instances I let myself off the hook and took a break.
 The questions themselves brought up feelings of fear and confusion, because no one had ever asked them of me before.
 I had never dared take the time to find out what the questions might reveal, if I invited them into my life.

 So I pushed them away, filling my time with work instead.

 It was easier than grappling with the questions.

 And yet I know now, looking back, that the times when I felt the courage - the imperative - to take time away from my routine and give myself a change of place, a change of pace, and a piece of open space to allow these questions to surface, have been food for transformation in my life.
 Had I not followed the instinct to "Just do it", I would not have been given the chance to watch my true story unfold, and so many of my genuine desires come into reality.

 These days I am often approached by people for advice on career transition, achieving happiness or fulfillment, healing from chronic medical diagnoses, and how to get "unstuck" in life.

 I listen, and I am always deeply humbled by the courage required to put our struggles into words and share them with another person.

 I know that, being another human being, I never have the answers for another human being.
 To say that I do would only feed that part of our minds with an insatiable appetite for certainty and control - the same part that tells us we can never take a day off.

-The coaching or healing or help or support I provide – whichever word you choose to describe the energy of being in the presence of divine acceptance of what is – is a practice of opening space, of giving permission to ask the questions that come up (no matter how much fear accompanies them), and celebrating the miracle of the unique journey we each take in this life.
+I provide - whichever word you choose to describe the energy of being in the presence of divine acceptance of what is - is a practice of opening space, of giving permission to ask the questions that come up (no matter how much fear accompanies them), and celebrating the miracle of the unique journey we each take in this life.